Sacred Steel (band): Musical style and aesthetic

-Sacred Steel can be located somewhere between classic European true metal and heavier thrash or speed metal, but also draw many influences like fantasy metal or doom metal.
-They have albeit managed to create a very genuine style from their first album on which is mostly due to the unique and unusual vocal performance of singer Gerrit P. Mutz.
+Sacred Steel can be located somewhere between classic European true metal and heavier thrash or speed metal, but also draws many influences like fantasy metal or doom metal.
+They have, albeit, managed to create a distinct style from their first album, mostly due to the characteristic vocal performance of singer Gerrit P. Mutz.

-Their lyrics deal with typical genre topics like battles (especially visible on the concept album Bloodlust) or heavy metal in general and offer an honest and dedicated, yet good humoured stance (e.g. the anthems "Sacred Steel" and "Sacred Bloody Steel").
+Their lyrics deal with typical genre topics like battles (especially visible on the concept album Bloodlust) or heavy metal in general and offer a light-hearted stance (e.g. the anthems "Sacred Steel" and "Sacred Bloody Steel").